xh646-alt/M6_APO_codes/README.md

 Data (Only for replication purposes)

 Historical price data for the M6 assets (covering the period from January 31, 2020, to January 31, 2022) were sourced from Yahoo Finance and Wharton Research Data Services (WRDS).

-The file ‘filtered_returns.csv’ contains the return data for S&P 500 constituents, obtained from Wharton Research Data Services (WRDS) and is used for additional analysis.

-The MAT files ‘sp25.mat’, ‘sp50.mat’, and ‘sp100.mat’ provide the sampling indices for various scenarios.
-By executing df_returns = data(:, sampled_indices) on line 23 of Main.m, the datasets corresponding to N=25, N=50, and N=100 cases can be recovered.
+The S&P500 data for additional analysis are also obtained from WRDS.

-Due to API limitations, the dataset used in this manuscript cannot be publicly shared.
+Due to API limitations, the datasets used in this manuscript cannot be publicly shared.

 ## Acknowledgement